cqframework/mct-ig/input/pagecontent/technical-requirements.md

 <img src="MeasureCalculationTool.png" alt="Measure Calculation Tool Use Case Overview" width="600" height="469"/>
 </div>

-As depicted in the above diagram, the Measure Calculation Tool is a software system that facilitates gathering quality reporting data, performing measure validation and calculation, and submitting reporting data for a provider.
-This process makes use of FHIR standard APIs implemented by vendor systems at provider sites, reducing the overall burden of quality reporting by eliminating the currently required transformation from proprietary data models to the conceptual model used for specifying eCQMs (Quality Data Model).
+As depicted in the above diagram, the Measure Calculation Tool is a software system that facilitates gathering quality reporting data, performing data validation, measure calculation, and submission.
+This process makes use of FHIR standard APIs implemented by vendor systems at provider sites, reducing the overall burden of quality reporting by eliminating the need to transform proprietary data models to the QDM model.
 By using FHIR as a standard data model for the expression of quality measures, quality reporting data exchange, measure calculation, and reporting submission can be implemented in a single standard way, rather than requiring each vendor system to interpret and apply measure specifications.

 This document describes the architecture and technical requirements for the Measure Calculation Tool, as well as documenting the implementation of the current Measure Calculation Tool prototype using open source and freely available non-commercial reference implementation software.
 This process will demonstrate the technical feasibility of the approach while highlighting risks for and next steps to facilitating fully scalable production-level implementation.